carlosonunez/blog.carlosnunez.me/content/post/cncf-weekly-init.md

 My goal for CNCF weekly will be to provide a high-level overview of every tool in the CNCF landscape.
 You'll get:

-- A one-sentence explainer of what the the tool is,
+- A one-sentence "in a nutshell" explainer of what the the tool is,
-- A high-level summary of what it is and why you'd want to use it, and
+- A high-level summary of what it is and why you'd want to use it,
-- A quick guide on getting started with it.
+- A quick guide on getting started with it, and
+- Some next steps to consider.

+## AI Policy

+I don't use AI when I write (though some of the hot mess I've written in the past would be perfect for it 😂).
+CNCF Weekly is no exception.

+Posts in CNCF Weekly will be written, edited and tested manually by yours truly unless explicitly stated otherwise.

+That said, AI-adjacent projects are entering the CNCF portfolio at a rapid clip, and I'm looking forward to covering them here!

 ## A note about the quick start guides